shopizer-ecommerce/documentation/docs/api/products/product-instances.md

-# Product Instances
+# Product Variants

-A Product Instance is a product definition with a SKU and Variants.
+A Product Variant is a product definition with a SKU and Variants.

-A Product definition will become a Product Instance when variants are attached to it.
-An example for this is a simple Product instance (TShirt) will possibly have product instances such as TShirt Medium Black or TShirt Small White.
+A Product definition will become a Product variant when variants are attached to it.
+An example for this is a simple Product variant (TShirt) will possibly have product variant such as TShirt Medium Black or TShirt Small White.

-The product instance will be decorated with variants and will have a specific SKU attached to it.
+The product variant will be decorated with variants and will have a specific SKU attached to it.

-## Create Product Instance
+## Create Product variant

 **Description:**

-Creates a product instance
+Creates a product variant

 **Method:**